JerichoDelosReyes/unisync-web-app/README.md

 ## 📖 About

-**UNISYNC** is a comprehensive web application designed to streamline campus operations at CvSU Imus Campus.
+**UNISYNC** i`s a comprehensive web application designed to streamline campus operations at CvSU Imus Campus.
 It provides a unified platform for students, faculty, guards, and administrators to manage announcements, room scheduling, organization activities, and campus facilities.

 ### 🎯 Problem Statement